jakemohr24-beep/music-history/essays/song-5/index.md

 Image 7 of Seward daily gateway (Seward, Alaska), June 21, 1928 | Library of Congress Links to an external site.

 Image 11 of San Antonio light (San Antonio, Tex.), October 22, 1934, (HOME EDITION) | Library of Congress Links to an external site.

+Victor Talking Machine Company sessions in Bristol, Tennessee Links to an external site. - by Ted Olson, Recording Registry: 2002 (P)

+Image 107 of Evening star Links to an external site. - Evening Star, Newspaper, October 20, 1957 (P)

+Image 7 of Steward daily Links to an external site. - Steward daily getaway, Newspaper, October 22, 1934 (P)

+Image 11 of San Antonio Light Links to an external site. - The San Antonio Light, Newspaper, October 22, 1934 (P)

+300-350